JDrinkH2O/lennys-custom-clues/README.md

    - Define required actions (emotes, NPC interactions, etc.)
    - Link to specific trigger events

-### Creating a Puzzle

-1. Click "Create a new Answer" in the plugin panel
-2. Enter the reward text players will receive
-3. Add one or more constraints defining the solution
-4. Click "Submit Answer to Server"
-5. Enter a unique event key for your puzzle
-6. Share the event key with players

-### Constraint Management

-- **View Constraints**: All added constraints appear in the scrollable constraints panel
-- **Remove Constraints**: Click the "X" button on any constraint to remove it
-- **Clear All**: Use the "Clear All" button to reset and start over
-- **Submit Button**: Only enabled when both reward text and at least one constraint are defined

 ## File Architecture

 The plugin follows a clean separation of concerns across multiple files: